CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_workplace_breastfeeding_html.md

 ------------------------------------------------------------

-For best practices on cleaning pump kit parts, visit [CDC’s page on cleaning breast pump parts](/hygiene/childcare/breast-pump.html) and read [CDC’s breast pump FAQs](/hygiene/childcare/breast-pump-cleaning-FAQ.html).
+For best practices on cleaning pump kit parts, visit [CDCaÌ‚â‚¬TMs page on cleaning breast pump parts](/hygiene/childcare/breast-pump.html) and read [CDCaÌ‚â‚¬TMs breast pump FAQs](/hygiene/childcare/breast-pump-cleaning-FAQ.html).

-What if I don’t have time to wash pump parts or have access to a sink and water to wash parts?
+What if I donaÌ‚â‚¬TMt have time to wash pump parts or have access to a sink and water to wash parts?
 ----------------------------------------------------------------------------------------------